ypid/ansible-opsi/README.md

 The `ypid.opsi` role is meant for managing the software distribution and management system [Opsi][] (open PC server integration).
-[Opsi][] primarily targeting [Microsoft Windows][] clients but can also install and manage [GNU][]/[Linux][] hosts.
+[Opsi][] primarily targets [Microsoft Windows][] clients but can also install and manage [GNU][]/[Linux][] hosts.

 [Opsi]: https://en.wikipedia.org/wiki/Opsi